Adam-Salt/Squabble/README.md

 ##

-*While squabble tries to be secure we are not responsible for any attacks or threats to user data.*
+*While squabble tries to be secure we are not responsible for any attacks or threats to user data created by third party malicious intent.*